altwalker/altwalker/docs/api.rst

-        This method allows the test code to directly interact with GraphWalker and modify the model data using the :class:`altwalker.data.GraphData` class wich will be passed as a the first argument to any method/function form the test code by :class:`altwalker.walker.Walker` class.
+        This method allows the test code to directly interact with GraphWalker and modify the model data using the :class:`altwalker.data.GraphData` class which will be passed as a the first argument to any method/function form the test code by :class:`altwalker.walker.Walker` class.

     * :class:`OfflinePlanner`

         Uses a already generated sequence of steps to generate the test path.

-        The sequense of path can be generated using the :func:`altwalker.graphwalker.offline` function.
+        The path can be generated using the :func:`altwalker.graphwalker.offline` function.

 .. autoclass:: OnlinePlanner